nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: You can install PayMeLah in the other computer and replace the data file in the other computer with the data file in your current computer's PayMeLah home folder.

 **Q2**: I can't find something that I **know** I have added to PayMeLah.
 Where did it go?<br>
 **A**: If you are trying to locate a person, try using the [`find` command](#locating-persons-by-inputs-find)!
-When searching for names, the `find` command is case-insensitive and returns partial matches, so it will find `Bobby` even if you search for `bob`.<br>
+When searching for names, the `find` command returns partial matches, so it will find `Bobby` even if you search for `bob`.<br>
-If you are trying to locate a debt by its description, consider using the [`finddebt` command](#locating-persons-by-debt-description-finddebt) instead to make use of case-insensitive search for debt descriptions.<br>
+If you are trying to locate a debt without knowing its full description, consider using the [`finddebt` command](#locating-persons-by-debt-description-finddebt) instead.<br>
 <div markdown="span" class="alert alert-primary">:bulb: **Other Tips:**
-1. You can try [combining inputs](#combining-inputs-to-find) to narrow your search scope, but sometimes, you cannot find something because you may have misremembered a detail like the date, or keyed it into PayMeLah wrongly by accident.
-In this situation, you may want to consider not making your search scope too specific.<br>
+1. You can try [combining inputs](#combining-inputs-to-find) to refine your search, but sometimes, you cannot find something because you may have misremembered a detail like the date, or keyed it into PayMeLah wrongly by accident.
+In this situation, you may want to consider not making your search too specific, or using `before/` and `after/` inputs to search around a date instead of on that specific date.<br>
 2. As a last resort, the [`list` command](#listing-all-persons-list) will list every person in PayMeLah.
 You can then [sort the list](#sorting-list-of-persons-sort) to make it easier to manually check through the list.
-If you still cannot find the person or debt you are looking for in the full person list displayed by `list`, then unfortunately it means the item you are looking for is not in PayMeLah :(
+If you still cannot find the person or debt you are looking for in the full person list displayed by `list`, then unfortunately it means the item you are looking for is not in PayMeLah.
 </div>

 **Q3**: PayMeLah is not letting me use the command I want!
 What can I do?<br>